If you like the work I do on this blog, please consider supporting it via my Patreon.

 (I will admit that consistency is an area where highly skilled artists can and have gotten away with doing things I just stated should not be done.
 Figures with errant brushstrokes, or areas that are barely base coated.
 Those of us of more modest talents are still well advised to aim for consistency as much as possible!
 I’ve also heard stories of people scoring lower or missing out on awards for having bits they ran out of time to paint to the standard of the rest of the figure.)

-Quality of preparation and the treatment scenic elements can make a bigger difference to a figure than it might seem.
+Quality of preparation and the treatment of scenic elements can make a bigger difference to a figure than it might seem.
 They might not jump out at first viewing the way colour and brush skills do, but they’re a critical foundation to those elements.

 * Prep work – the figure itself is your ‘canvas’.
 No amount of brush skill can completely overcome a poorly prepared canvas.
 Removing mould lines is just the beginning.
 You may also need to fill in pock marks on surfaces meant to be smooth, accentuate textures, file or carve weapons to look a little more sharp or pointed, etc.